 Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

-But, many of them are on the verge of giving up, because they’re tired of seeking links through various techniques.
+But, many of them are on the verge of giving up, because they’re tired of seeking links through various search engine optimization techniques.
 There’s no doubt that links are still an incredibly important ranking factor, but that doesn’t mean you have to hunt links from every site you come across.

 Instead, you’ll learn some powerful ways to research and write articles that will drive more organic traffic to your site, generating more clients for you and enabling your site to rank in Google’s top 10, without having to lift a finger to build backlinks.